-Numeric Biotech is a biopharmaceutical company fully dedicated to cure rare diseases in the field of autoimmune and neuro-degenerative diseases.
+Numeric Biotech is a biopharmaceutical company fully dedicated to cure rare diseases in the field of age-relating diseases.
 In particular where chronic (neuro) inflammation is a root cause of the disease.

 Our experienced management team is developing first-in-class compounds to eliminate the surplus of senescent cells and to reduce pro-inflammatory cytokines such as IL-6.